mdmayfield/Linux-XPS-15/Ubuntu MATE 18.04 Installation Notes.md

 - Eliminate <Super>-S hotkey from mate-indicator-applet-complete (crashes when I press it?
 Also prevents Compiz from receiving the shortcut)
 - Manage other system keyboard shortcuts
 - Set up audio stuff
+- Find a way to disable the annoying plug-in/unplug sound when the power adapter status changes